 Chronic Symptoms: May cause cancer by inhalation.
-Causes damage to organs (lungs) through prolonged or repeated exposure (Inhalation).
 Some studies show that exposure to respirable crystalline silica (without silicosis) or that the disease silicosis may be associated with the increased incidence of several autoimmune disorders such as scleroderma (thickening of the skin), systemic lupus erythematosus, rheumatoid arthritis and diseases affecting the kidneys.
 Silicosis increases the risk of tuberculosis.
 Some studies show an increased incidence of chronic kidney disease and end-stage renal disease in workers exposed to respirable crystalline silica.